anarchvile/potential_flow/README.md

 To change the image quality, press the up/down arrow keys.
 To clear the entire scene, press 'c'.
 To show/hide the flow origin points, press 'o'.

+Make sure to download and link the OpenGL Mathematics (glm) library before running the project.